Androidlabz/NfcReaderLibrary/README.md

      }
     }

-    //on New intent we will recieve the tag in parcelable extra
+//On Receving intent in the new intent pass on the intent to NfcChipReader tag builder method will scan the nfc tag and will pass if its valid

     @Override
     protected void onNewIntent(Intent intent) {
     super.onNewIntent(intent);